heremaps/here-android-sdk-examples/speed-limit-watcher/README.md

 *As we may want to use our application when driving, we added `android:keepScreenOn="true"` to our `Layout`*

-Now that we have the `fragment` in place, we will activate its listener from `MainActivity` when the HERE SDK is initialized.
+Now that we have the `fragment` in place, we will activate its listener from `MainActivity` when the HERE Mobile SDK is initialized.

 To do that, we will create a private method in `MainActivity`:
 ```java